 A Repeat Visit – Homolovi State Park

-Oh, no, sustaining winds between 25 – 30 mph and gusts up to 50 mph.
+Uh oh, sustaining winds between 25 – 30 mph and gusts up to 50 mph.
 That was the forecast for our journey from Gallup, NM to Winslow, AZ.
 Strong winds is not a good thing when travelling major highways in the southwest with its dry, arid landscape.
+Especially if they were crosswinds and driving a big beast with large flat sides!
 The “Beware of Wet Icy Roads” signs that we saw on our trip to Bernallilo were now replaced with “Warning!
 Dust storm conditions”!
 Yep, that’s for sure – there were clouds of dust everywhere.

 We had made a reservation for site #20, a pull thru along the perimeter of the campground for three nights.
-From our spot, we enjoyed a few gorgeous sunsets followed by relaxation by a roaring campfire.
+From our spot, we enjoyed a few gorgeous sunsets, followed by relaxation around a roaring campfire.

-For those people who don’t want or need a hours of relaxation, there is plenty to do in the area.
-A visit to the area wouldn’t be complete without a drive by of the Standing On The Corner park in Winslow which pays homage to the Eagles and the song “Take It Easy”.
+For those who don’t want or need hours of relaxation, there is plenty to do here.
+A visit to the area wouldn’t be complete without a drive by of Standing On The Corner park in Winslow which pays homage to the Eagles and the song “Take It Easy”.

 Visiting the ruins, Homolovi II and Homolovi I, in the park, provides a fascinating look at the inhabitants that lived in the area during ancient times.
 Check out this YouTube video.